wp-plugins/xili-language/readme.txt

 = Is poEdit mandatory to edit .po and to build .mo file ? = [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) avoids to use poEdit to update .mo files with contents of terms of your database (categories, ...)

+= What about plugin admin settings UI localization ? =

+It is simple, if you have translated the settings UI of plugin in your mother language, you send us a message through the contact form that contains the link to your site where you have add the .po and .mo files.
+Don't forget to fill the header of the .po file with your name and email.
+If all is ok, the files will be added to the xili-language wp plugins repository.
+Because I am not able to verify the content, you remain responsible of your translation.

+= What about languages with 2 letters WPLANG as in wp-config.php like japanese ? =

+Before version 1.8.8, it was necessary to change wp-config.php like japanese and set **WPLANG** to ISO : from *ja* to **ja_JA**.
+Now with 1.8.8, the trilogy is updated, it is not necessary.
+So very easy for a japanese to transform his site in a multilingual site by adding other language files.
+For other mother languages, just add the japanese (ja.mo) inside languages sub-folder ot the theme [kept here](http://ja.wordpress.org/).

+= What about bookmarks and sub-selection according current language of displayed loop ? =

+Since version 1.8.5, xili-language has inside his class filters and actions to permit displaying sub-selection of links and bookmarks.

+* case of default widget-links : in xili-language settings, only check link categories where sub-selection is wanted.
+* case of template tags : `<?php wp_list_bookmarks( array( 'lang'=>the_curlang() ) ; ?>` here this new arg named *lang* is set to the current language.

+Visit links list editor settings page and set for each link the language.

+= What happens if frontpage is a page ? =

+The page as frontpage must have its clones in each other languages.
+Like for posts, if the user's browser is not in the default language, xili-language will display the page in the corresponding language if set by the editor. [home page of website dev.xiligroup.com](http://dev.xiligroup.com/) uses this feature.

 == Screenshots ==
 Here a selection of main screenshots.